 - Baptisms, except in emergencies, are not celebrated during Lent.

-- Godparents must be Confirmed, practicing Catholics over the age of sixteen.
+- A Godparent must be a Confirmed, practicing Catholic over the age of sixteen (If there are two godparents - only one of the them needs to meet this requirement).
 Only one godparent is required but if two are chosen only one from each gender is allowed.

 - Members of other Christian churches may serve as Christian witnesses as long as there is also one eligible godparent.